MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-unattended.md

 &nbsp;&nbsp;&nbsp;*Software\\\\Microsoft\\\\Office\\\\Common\\\\Licensing", <span class="underline">key</span> = "Unattended", and <span class="underline">type</span> = DWORD.*

 After that, and if the per-user settings are adjusted, users can open their app using any method.
-They don't have to use the command prompt to open the app.
+They don't have to use the command prompt to open it.

 ## See also